khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 <small>Published 2023-08-22</small>

-<note>When possible, links in the release notes will open in Figma's [Dev Mode](https://www.figma.com/dev-mode/) for faster inspection, and to prevent unwanted editing of objects when a user has edit permissions.</note>

 ### Additions

 - Added component-specific heading text styles for alert, banner, drawer, and modal.
 More details in [#1652](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1652) and in the **Changes** section below.